earlruby/git-tools/README.md

 ## refresh-fork

-`refresh-fork` -- When executed inside of a forked repository, updates the forked repository based on the upstream repo's master branch.
+`refresh-fork` -- When executed inside of a forked repository, updates the forked repository based on the upstream repo's main branch.

 ## rename-branch